What Does the Torah Say About Black People?

 FAQs

-Does the Torah curse Black people?
+Does the Torah curse Black people through the "Curse of Ham"?

-What does Islam say about racial equality?
+What does the Quran say about racial equality?

 0 Community answers